Overview

 67° 35′ N, 12° 52′ E

-In the most southern part of Lofoten, you find two little islands Værøy and Røst.
-All places in Lofoten that we talk about in this blogpost are connected by roads, bridges and tunnels, while these two islands can only be reached by ferry.
+In the southern part of Lofoten, you find two little islands Værøy and Røst.
+All places in Lofoten that we talk about in this blog post are connected by roads, bridges, and tunnels, while these two islands can only be reached by ferry.

-Røst is a very remote islands, where you can completely unwind.
+Røst is a very remote island, where you can completely unwind.
 The island is mostly known for its large puffin colony.
-To see these puffins and some other rare birdlife, you have to take a sightseeing tour to the bird cliffs.
+To see these puffins and some other rare birdlife, you have to take a sightseeing tour of the bird cliffs.
 Furthermore, you can enjoy some easy walks on this island and soak up the atmosphere of this super small, traditional island.

-Værøy is a bit bigger than Røst and has an incredible rugged landscape with dramatic cliffs and stunning coastlines.
+Værøy is a bit bigger than Røst and has an incredibly rugged landscape with dramatic cliffs and stunning coastlines.
 The main reason people visit this island is the hike up Håen.
-From this mountain peak you have a spectacular view of the rugged lanscapes and cliffs of the island.
+From this mountain peak, you have a spectacular view of the rugged landscapes and cliffs of the island.

 7. Stay a night on Kvalvika beach